- MA Songwriting

 The course is also an excellent grounding if you’re interested in going on to PhD study, and many of our alumni are currently doing their doctorates.

 Where the subject is taught

 You’ll have access to Corsham Court campus, including its songwriting rooms and library, although much of the curriculum is taught at Newton Park campus.
-At Corsham Court, we have 4 project rooms, which afford you facilities for pre-production and writing.
+At Corsham Court, we have four project rooms, which afford you facilities for pre-production and writing.